instrumentisto/rust-incubator/orientation.md

 - 🎓 [Exercism] - Dive into coding exercises with the guidance of mentors.
 - ❓ [Rust Quiz] - Tackle medium to hard [Rust] questions, complete with explanations.
 - 📚 [Learning Materials][Learning Materials] - A curated collection of top-notch Rust learning materials.
+- 🔧 [Ecosystem][Ecosystem] - A curated collection of frequently used crates, representing essential parts of the Rust ecosystem.
 - 🌐 [Zero To Production] - A back-end focused book to broaden your knowledge.
   - Access the book as a [series of articles][Zero To Production as a series of articles].
 - ❔ [FAQ] - Answers to frequently asked questions at your fingertips.